caryoscelus/heavy-bright-sun-wip/chapters/009-chapter-ninth.md

 grey to pink to bright yellow was beautiful.
 And yet another thing was the ghost-looking town awakening.
 Old multi-storey apartment buildings first looked like simple black shadows, with only few lit windows.
-Then they started to turn grey, light in windows was flipping on and off.
+Then they started to turn grey, light in windows flipping on and off.
 And as they turned grey, their true state started to show.

 I wouldn't have been surprised if i would be told that town had been hit by war.
 Buildings were visibly disintegrating, some apparently abandoned, with empty windowless frames; some still inhabited, despite half of the roof being collapsed.
+But as far as i knew, there had been no war in these parts for quite some time.

 Then, the cars.
 Of those few we could see, all were either old or covered in a brown dirt, or both.
 Some were just empty car skeletons.
-There was still little snow on them, but i imagined most of those cars will turn into car-shaped snow mountains later in the winter.
+I imagined most of them will turn into car-shaped snow mountains later in the winter.

 Then, there were trees.
 Dead-looking, weirdly shaped trees, which Sasha described as "our mutant trees".